Midway, Gadsden County, Florida

 Midway is a city in Gadsden County, Florida, United States.
-It is part of the Tallahassee, Florida Metropolitan Statistical Area.
-According to the 2020 census, the population was 3,537, up from 3,004 at the 2010 census.
+It is a part of the Tallahassee, Florida Metropolitan Statistical Area.
+At the 2020 census, the population was 3,537, up from 3,004 at the 2010 census.

 History

 Midway has a long history going back to the early days of Florida during its contact by Spanish explorers.
-There is a myth that has it that it was a point determined by representatives from Pensacola and St. Augustine to be Florida's capital, even though no point has actually been proven.
+There is a myth that has it that it was a point determined by representatives from Pensacola and St. Augustine to be Florida's capital, even though there is no point has actually been proven.

 A normal school under the supervision of W. D. Scull was reportedly being established in Midway in 1867.
 The Florida Archives have a 1930 photograph of Florida Fuller Earth's mine in Midway.
 In 1986, Midway was incorporated into a city by the special act of the Florida Legislature.